 They like to mark their territory, warning other animals that if they do come close, their life is likely to come to a bitter end.
 Their stature and their presence alone is enough to keep other animals intimidated.
 In the past, many royal families had the bear in their emblem, displaying their majesty and announcing they are to be respected.

-Another sign of respect for bears comes from the Native American community.
+Another sign of respect for black bears comes from the Native American community.
 They held bears in very high esteem, as they were often just as significant as human beings.
 They even held ceremonies after they killed a bear to show some respect for their lives.

 7. Healing Energy

 Many communities from history thought bears carried special healing energies.
 This is especially true of Native American tribes.
 They believed bears would bring them prosperity and health.
-Because of that, it was an honorable deed for an Inuit hunter to be eaten by a bear.
+Because of that, it was an honorable deed for an Inuit hunter to be eaten by a black bear.
 They believed they would be resurrected as shamans if this happened to them.

-The Symbolism of Bears as Spirit Animals
+Black Bears as Spirit Animals

-In terms of spirituality, bears are a popular figure when it comes to spirit animals.
+In terms of spirituality, black bears are a popular figure when it comes to spirit animals.
 Their virtues and traits are highly sought-after, so they are a very common spirit animal for people from all over the world.

 But what exactly does it mean to have a bear as your spirit animal?